maxlanceund/equal-system/papers/uncertainty-subsumption-en.md

 ## Literature Positioning and Scholarly Dialogue

-Before proceeding to the formal analysis, it is necessary to clarify this paper's position within the existing scholarly landscape.

-On the origin and destination of certainty, the existing literature primarily contains two paths:

-1. **The physics path** (thermodynamics, quantum mechanics, cosmology): The second law of thermodynamics describes the inevitable evolution of determinate structures toward indeterminacy (Atkins, 2018, Ch.
-3); quantum decoherence describes how superpositions produce observational certainty through interaction with the environment, and how that certainty is then returned to indeterminacy (Wheeler & Zurek, 1983; Zurek, 2003); dark matter and dark energy in cosmology indicate that observable, determinate matter constitutes only a small fraction of the universe's total mass-energy (Perlmutter et al., 1999; Riess et al., 1998)—the vast majority consists of invisible components.
-This is not certainty being returned, but certainty never having been locked in.

-2. **The philosophy path** (epistemology, phenomenology, philosophy of language): From Kant's epistemological framework to Wittgenstein's linguistic boundaries, philosophy has persistently asked: "How do we know what we know?"
-But the philosophical tradition has tended to treat "uncertainty" as a cognitive defect rather than as the world's foundational state.
+On the origin and destination of certainty, the existing literature primarily contains two paths. **The physics path** (thermodynamics, quantum mechanics, cosmology) describes the inevitable evolution of determinate structures toward indeterminacy (Atkins, 2018; Wheeler & Zurek, 1983; Perlmutter et al., 1999; Riess et al., 1998). **The philosophy path** (epistemology, phenomenology, philosophy of language) tends to treat "uncertainty" as a cognitive defect rather than as the world's foundational state.

-Wittgenstein, in the *Tractatus Logico-Philosophicus* (1922), drew a boundary between what can be said and what cannot be said—propositions can describe facts, but ethics, aesthetics, and meaning itself fall outside that boundary, consigned to silence.
-But he did not explain why the boundary exists.
-He stopped at "must remain silent," without asking further: after silence, what is the boundary itself?
-The "uncertainty subsumption" framework proposed in this paper can answer this question: the boundary is not the end of logic, but the position where certainty is returned to uncertainty.
-Wittgenstein's "silence" is not the end, but the zeroing of signal at the boundary.
+Wittgenstein, in the *Tractatus Logico-Philosophicus* (1922), drew a boundary between what can be said and what cannot be said, but he did not explain why the boundary exists.
+This paper does not attempt to answer him; it only describes, at the operational level, a similar structure: the boundary is not the end of logic, but the position where certainty is returned to uncertainty.

 The contribution of this paper lies in integrating structures already confirmed by physics—entropy increase, decoherence, dark energy dominance—into a unified philosophical description, named "uncertainty subsumption."
-It argues that certainty is not an achievement of cognition, but a product of operation; uncertainty is not a failure of cognition, but the default state.
+Certainty is not an achievement of cognition, but a product of operation; uncertainty is not a failure of cognition, but the default state.

+**Key Logical Position**: This paper does not treat physics as a judge, nor as a prey.
+Physics is a manifestation of the same structure at the physical level.
+It likewise requires maintenance and has boundaries, and therefore likewise falls within the range of uncertainty subsumption.
+This applies to this paper itself as well.

-This paper is the **foundational structure** paper of the Equal System series.
-It sits beneath *The Limit Theory of Meaning* (middle layer: how certainty operates within boundaries) (Zhong, 2026a) and *Boundary Acceleration* (middle layer: the dynamics of certainty's release) (Zhong, 2026b), providing them with a physical-philosophical foundation.
+This paper is the **foundational structure** paper of the Equal System series, providing a physical-philosophical foundation for *The Limit Theory of Meaning* (Zhong, 2026a) and *Boundary Acceleration* (Zhong, 2026b).

 ---